TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 | **Post-TRIM net SHORT** | ~1,739 |
 | **ML** | Grinding down from 999% toward 59% |

-**Note:** 400-position limit stopped the opening before full allocation.
+**Note:** 400-position limit stopped the opening before full allocation (operator manually opened some positions first, then fired Open MG).
 Position is functional — TRIM is already grinding.
 Spread cost 7.8% is within the $1.87 budget (expected ~8-10%).

+**Darwinex advantage from the blunder:** 200 positions per side at 123 lots each means every TRIM close is one recorded trade.
+Darwinex will see hundreds of small consistent trades instead of QRRP/XJFD's 2-3 massive closes per phase.
+Low win rate (~5-10%) but tiny average loss ($5-20), astronomical profit factor, smooth equity curve.
+The 400-position granularity is exactly the trade structure D-Score rewards — many small consistent trades with positive expectancy.
+The accidental opening is better for Darwinex metrics than the planned one.

 ### EA Configuration (v1.426 — LOCKED)